-The Montana Climate Office is participating with the Montana Institute on Ecosystems to compile the first phase of a Montana Climate Assessment to describe past and future climate trends that affect different sectors of the State's economy.
+The Montana Climate Office participated with the Montana Institute on Ecosystems to compile the first phase of a Montana Climate Assessment to describe past and future climate trends that affect different sectors of the State's economy.
 The Montana Climate Assessment (MCA) project involves university researchers, decision makers, and other stakeholders with the goal of providing timely and relevant information for the citizens of the State.
-The first assessment, available in 2017, will focus on climate issues that affect agriculture, forests, and water resources in Montana.
+The first assessment, available in 2017, focused on climate issues that affect agriculture, forests, and water resources in Montana.

 For a look at historic climate for Montana or climate regions within Montana visit the National Oceanic and Atmospheric Adminstration (NOAA) National Climate Data Center's (NCDC) Climate at a Glance website, or NOAA's National Center for Environmental Information (NCEI)